 Got mint?
-Summer may be winding down, but if mint grows in your garden I’m guessing it’s going nuts.
+I love this prolific grower, even if it sometimes wants to take over the garden.
 You may feel like you’ve got enough mint to feed the entire state of Rhode Island, but fear not — here are some fresh ideas to help you make the most of the harvest.

-1. Whip up some mint whipped cream and put a dollop (such a great word, and there aren’t nearly enough opportunities to use it) on strawberry mousse, chocolate cake, cookies and cream ice cream, brownies, hot chocolate, etc.
+1. Whip up some mint whipped cream and put a dollop (such a great word, and we need more opportunities to use it) on strawberry mousse, chocolate cake, cookies and cream ice cream, brownies, hot chocolate, etc.

 5. Take off your shoes and make a batch of Natural Lemony Mint Foot Scrub.

 6. Now that your tootsies are happy, make the Barefoot Contessa’s Tabbouleh salad.